This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 SDK Methods

-from mixtrain import Dataset, Image, Text
+from mixtrain import Dataset, Image, Text, list_datasets

-# Get existing dataset (lazy reference)
+# Get existing dataset reference

 dataset = Dataset("my-dataset")